-The goal of the Certificate Program in I/O Psychology is to offer non-degree seeking students an introduction to theories, methods, and practice of I/O Psychology.
-Industrial/organizational (I/O) psychology is the scientific study of the workplace.
-Using psychological theory and methodology, I/O Psychologists contribute to evidence based practice designed to improve understanding and management of human resources and organizational behavior.
+The goal of the Certificate in I-O Psychology is to offer non-degree seeking students an introduction to theories, methods, and practice of I-O Psychology.
+Industrial and organizational (I-O) psychology is the scientific study of the workplace.
+Using psychological theory and methodology, I-O Psychologists contribute to evidence based practice designed to improve understanding and management of human resources and organizational behavior.

-The program is designed for individuals who are employed in (or plan to work in) organizations where expertise in I/O psychology is important for career advancement and the success of a business.
-This includes persons working in HR departments on issues such as talent management, assessment, selection, training, organizational development, performance, employee morale, and work-life balance
+The I-O Certificate is designed for individuals who are employed in (or plan to work in) organizations where expertise in I-O psychology is important for career advancement and the success of a business.
+This includes persons working in HR departments on issues such as talent management, assessment, selection, training, organizational development, performance, employee morale, and work-life balance.

 • Recruitment, assessment, and personnel selection